Strolling Jim

-Strolling Jim (1936–1957) was the first Tennessee Walking Horse to become World Grand Champion of his breed.
+Strolling Jim (1936–1954) was the first Tennessee Walking Horse to become World Grand Champion of his breed.
 Since Strolling Jim's death, a restaurant, street, and an annual ultramarathon in his hometown of Wartrace, Tennessee have been named after him.

 Life

 Strolling Jim was foaled in 1936 near Viola, Tennessee, and was bred by Ed Gilliam.
 Strolling Jim was sired by Wilson's Allen and out of Allen's Strolling Jennie.
 Through his sire he was half-brother to Midnight Sun and Haynes Peacock.
 He was a chestnut with a left hind sock, star, and snip on his nose.

-Strolling Jim was first trained to pull a wagon and a plow.
+Strolling Jim was first trained to pull a wagon and a plow by Jim Rose.
 Like many horses at the time, he was used as a working farm horse until he was seen by a well-known Walking Horse trainer at the time, Floyd Carothers.
 Carothers thought the young gelding had potential, bought him for $350 and took him into training.

 Strolling Jim was a three-year-old in 1939, when the first Tennessee Walking Horse National Celebration was held in Wartrace.
 He was shown by Floyd Carothers and the pair won the World Grand Championship.

 After his win, Strolling Jim was sold multiple times and finally sold out of state to a farm in California.
 From there he went to Pennsylvania, where he had a successful show career, before being flown back to Tennessee in 1947.
 There he was given to Carothers' widow, Olive.
 She showed him in a ladies' class in the 1948 Celebration, which was his final show before his retirement.

-Strolling Jim died April 23, 1957 and was buried by his stables behind the Walking Horse Hotel owned by Mrs. Carothers in Wartrace.
+Strolling Jim died April 23, 1957, and was buried by his stables behind the Walking Horse Hotel owned by Mrs. Carothers in Wartrace.
 His grave, with engraved headstone, can still be viewed today.